AbrahamGhani/AbrahamGhani/README.md

 ### 👨‍💻 About Me

-Hi there!
-I'm new to the world of coding and currently exploring the exciting possibilities that come with learning how to build software.
-I'm passionate about problem-solving and eager to grow my skills in web development, programming, and all things tech.
+Hey there!
+I'm just getting started with coding and diving into the world of software development.
+Right now, I’m exploring how things work behind the scenes—whether it’s building websites, writing programs, or just figuring things out one bug at a time.

-I'm currently focused on learning the basics, building small projects, and getting hands-on experience with different tools and languages.
-I'm always open to connecting with other learners and developers—feel free to reach out!
+I love solving problems and am always looking for ways to learn by doing.
+I’m working on small projects, picking up new skills, and getting comfortable with different tools and languages.
+If you're learning too, or just want to chat tech, feel free to reach out!

 ### 🌱 I’m currently learning...
 - Java